CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: A brief on von Neumann modules

 With this in mind, dealing with von Neumann correspondences and their tensor products, is really easy.
-A correspondence $_\cA E_\cB$ from a von Neumann algebra $\cA$ to a von Neumann algebra $\cB$ is a von Neumann correspondence if $E_\cB$ is von Neumann \nbd{\cB}module and if the Stinespring representation $\rho\colon\cA\rightarrow\sB^a(E)\rightarrow\sB(E\odot G)$ is normal.
-(Equivalent to the latter is the intrinsic criterion that for all $x\in E$, the maps $\cA\ni a\mapsto\AB{x,ax}\in\cB$ are normal; see Skeide \cite[Lemma 3.3.2]{Ske01} for this and one more equivalence.)
+A correspondence $_\cA E_\cB$ from a von Neumann algebra $\cA$ to a von Neumann algebra $\cB$ is a \phantomsectionvon Neumann correspondence if $E_\cB$ is von Neumann \nbd{\cB}module and if the \phantomsectionStinespring representation $\rho\colon\cA\rightarrow\sB^a(E)\rightarrow\sB(E\odot G)$ is normal.
+(Equivalent to the latter is the intrinsic criterion that for all $x\in E$, the map $\cA\ni a\mapsto\AB{x,ax}\in\cB$ is normal; see Skeide \cite[Lemma 3.3.2]{Ske01} for this and one more equivalence.)

 \bex If the CP-map $T$ between von Neumann algebras $\cA$ and $\cB$ is normal, then the strong closure $\ol{\sE}^s$ of its GNS-correspondence $\sE$ is a von Neumann correspondence.
 Again, we leave the routine argument to the reader. \eex